lllDavid/image_recognition/README.md

 pip install -r requirements.txt
 ```

-### 3. Create a /images folder ind the main directory, where you will put the images to be recognized
+### 3. Create a images folder in the main directory, where you will put the images to be recognized
 ```bash
 mkdir images
 ```